 Step 1 – Sketch the Overall Shape & Size of the Rose

 Start drawing the rose by first sketching its overall shape sizing it to your drawing area.
-The outer shape sketch does not need to be the exact outline trace of the rose (that will be done in later steps) instead you want to establish a sort of frame that the rose will fit into that you will then use to draw the more detailed shape.
+The outer shape sketch does not need to be the exact outline trace of the rose (that will be done in later steps) instead you want to establish a sort of construction frame that the rose will fit into and that you will then use to draw the more detailed shape.

 This step is very important so do your best to get it right.
 Make sure the shape is not overly long, tall, or too skewed in any direction in comparison to the rose you are drawing.
 If you make a mistake at this stage the rest of your drawing will be off.

 Step 2 – Sketch the Inner Shape of the Rose

 This stage of the drawing can be a little bit tricky as it may be hard to pick the exact petals that you want this inner shape to consist of.
 Try and pick the best defined shape you can.
 The goal is to establish some structure of the inner part of the rose so that when you draw the individual petals later it will be easier to correctly proportion them in relation to one another.